Ending chronic homelessness

-On any given night in Los Angeles, there are more than 13,000 chronically homeless persons offsite link, many of whom have been homeless for years and have severe disabilities, such as mental illness, substance use disorders, and chronic health problems.
+On any given night in Los Angeles, there are more than 13,000 chronically homeless persons, many of whom have been homeless for years and have severe disabilities, such as mental illness, substance use disorders, and chronic health problems.
 These are among the most vulnerable, and costly, people in our society, requiring a disproportionate amount of public health and public safety services.
 A wide body of research shows that permanent supportive housing is the best, most cost-effective solution to chronic homelessness.

 In partnership with the public, philanthropic, nonprofit, and private sector stakeholders at work on this urgent issue, the Hilton Foundation aims to eliminate chronic homelessness in Los Angeles County.
 Together, we will do this in three ways: creating and operating permanent supportive housing, ensuring that the most vulnerable are housed in these units and can stay there as needed, and preventing more people from becoming chronically homeless.